Joint Multitarget Detection and Tracking with mmWave Radar: Abstract

 \section{Abstract}

 Accurate targets detection and tracking with mmWave radar is a key sensing capability that will enable more intelligent systems, create smart, efficient, automated system.
-This paper proposes an end-to-end detection-estimation-track framework named MNOMP-SPA-KF consisting of the target detection and estimation module, the data association (DA) module and the target tracking module.
-In the target estimation and detection module, a low complexity, super-resolution and constant false alarm rate (CFAR) based two dimensional multisnapshot Newtonalized orthogonal matching pursuit (2D-MNOMP) is designed to extract the multitarget's radial distances and velocities, followed by the conventional (Bartlett) beamformer to extract the multitarget's azimuths.
+This paper proposes a sequential pipeline framework, i.e., detection-association-tracking, named MNOMP-SPA-KF consisting of the target detection and estimation module, the data association (DA) module and the target tracking module.
+In the target estimation and detection module, a low complexity, super-resolution and constant false alarm rate (CFAR) based two dimensional multisnapshot Newtonized orthogonal matching pursuit (2D-MNOMP) is designed to extract the multi-targets's radial distances and velocities, followed by the conventional (Bartlett) beamformer to extract the multi-targets's azimuths.
 In the DA module, a sum product algorithm (SPA) is adopted to obtain the association probabilities of the existed targets and measurements by incorporating the radial velocity information.
 The Kalman filter (KF) is implemented to perform target tracking in the target tracking module by exploiting the asymptotic distribution of the estimators.
 To improve the detection probability of the weak targets, extrapolation is also coupled into the MNOMP-SPA-KF.
 Numerical and real data experiments demonstrate the effectiveness of the MNOMP-SPA-KF algorithm, compared to other benchmark algorithms.